 Transfer credit consists of any credit earned at another institution that is "transferred" to Ohio State to apply to a student's new degree requirements and academic record.
 Some students may apply to Ohio State after enrolling at another institution and completing a significant amount of transfer credit.
 Other students may be currently attending Ohio State and exploring taking a class at another institution over summer term to make progress towards his/her degree.
-Either way, this online guide will walk you through the process, from pre-evaluating potential transfer credit to evaluating transfer credit after completing it.
+Either way, this online guide will walk you through the process, from planning to take coursework at another institution to evaluating transfer credit after completing it.

 Click on the links below to learn more about the transfer credit process:

 - How to Plan to Take a Course at Another Institution

 - Running a Transfer Credit Report